orangefr2/home-assistant.io/source/_integrations/garadget.markdown

 The `garadget` cover platform lets you control [Garadget](https://www.garadget.com/) garage door futurizers through Home Assistant.

 ## Configuration
+#### Existing MQTT configuratios under `cover:` are no longer supported and should be moved to MQTT configuration (https://www.home-assistant.io/integrations/cover.mqtt/#new_format)

 To enable Garadget Covers in your installation, add the following to your `configuration.yaml` file: